serngawy/KubeOvSPlugin/k8s-vagrant/Readme.md

        - vagrant@k8se2eminion1:~$ sudo ovs-vsctl show
          - you should see the pods ports attached to br-int
        - vagrant@k8se2eminion1:~$ sudo ovs-ofctl dump-flows br-int
-         - you should see the flow rules that symkubeproxy push to manage pod communications
+         - you should see the flow rules that ovskubeproxy push to manage pod communications
          - note: check the flow rules before and after testing the service communications step (6)
        - vagrant@k8se2eminion1:~$ sudo ovs-ofctl dump-flows br-ext